invap/rt-monitor-example-app/README.md

 THe reader should note that the specification is incomplete as many properties of interest would have been added to be checked along the execution of the system but we focussed on a subset that could provide an interesting example for the use of the Runtime monitor.

 The complete specification of the analysis framework is provided as a [TOML file](https://github.com/invap/rt-monitor-example-app/blob/main/framework-working-copy/spec_gr.toml).
-For a complete explanation of the syntax se Section [Specification language for describing the analysis framework](https://github.com/invap/rt-monitor/blob/main/README.md#specification-language "Specification language for describing the analysis framework").
+For a complete explanation of the syntax se

 ## ADC implementation and operation
 In a proper implementation of the system, the software layer of the system shown in [Figure 1](#hardware-software-system) should implement the access to the register in which the ADC stores the sample after its computation but, as we mentioned in the introduction, this application constitutes only a case-study for exemplifying the use of the [Runtime Reporter](https://github.com/invap/rt-reporter.git "The Runtime Reporter") and the [Runtime Monitor](https://github.com/invap/rt-monitor.git "The Runtime Monitoring") for the runtime verification of a software artifact.
 Verification with hardware in the loop can be attained and is discussed in Section [Runtime verification with hardware in the loop](https://github.com/invap/rt-monitor/blob/main/README.md#runtime-verification-with-hardware-in-the-loop "Runtime verification with hardware in the loop") for a detailed description of the event language.
 In other words, we restrict ourselves to the analysis of the objects appearing in the upper-right quadrant delimited by red dotted lines of [Figure 1](#hardware-software-system) (i.e., the Software-Digital corner of the world).
-From this point of view, the analog digital converter is just the implementation of the machinary capable of generating 12 bits integer numbers.
+From this point of view, the analog digital converter is just the implementation of the machinery capable of generating 12 bits integer numbers.
 We provide two methods to accomplish this task:
 1. data is generated by sampling a pseudo-random unsigned integer variable whose outcome is bounded to the range [0, 4096); successive samples do not differ in more than around 0.4%, obtained adding an integer, also resulting from sampling the pseudo-random unsigned integer variable whose outcome is shifted by 4 bits (i.e., adding an integer in the range (-16, 16)), and
 2. data is read from a fixed file as one integer per line; the file has to be named "adc_info.csv" and placed in the working directory from where the reporting process is launched.